Last Updated: December 1, 2022

 The terms in this Addendum shall only apply to the extent PubMatic collects or otherwise processes Data (including Personal Data) protected or otherwise regulated by European Data Protection Law.
 Capitalized terms used in this Addendum shall have the meaning given to them in the main body of the Agreement unless otherwise defined in this Addendum.

 IT IS AGREED:

 “Adequacy Mechanism” has the meaning described in Section 9.

 “Controller” means the entity that determines the purposes and means of the processing of Personal Data.

 “Data” has the meaning given to it in Section 2 of this Addendum.

-“Demand Partners” means PubMatic’s media buying Publishers, including but not limited to advertisers, demand side platforms, ad exchanges, agencies, agency trading desks, and ad networks.
+“Demand Partners” means PubMatic’s media buying clients, including but not limited to advertisers, demand side platforms, ad exchanges, agencies, agency trading desks, and ad networks.